DanMannMann/Reflekt/README.md

 ### Placeholder type arguments

 The type ```T1``` used in the examples as a generic type argument is a placeholder type included with the Reflekt library.
-If you are reflecting generic types or methods with generic type constraints then you may need to use different placeholder types.
+If you are reflecting generic types/methods with generic type constraints then you may need to use different placeholder types.
 Unconstrained generics and generics with ```new()``` or ```class``` constraints can use the ```T1```...```T8``` placeholder types from Reflekt, which keeps things looking a bit neater and shaves valuable keystrokes off the workload standing between you and the pub.